io-gui/io/src/core/node.md

 ### .connectedCallback()

-Callback when `IoNode` is connected.
+Callback when `Node` is connected.

 ### .disconnectedCallback()

-Callback when `IoNode` is disconnected.
+Callback when `Node` is disconnected.

 ### .dispose()